Canadian Expat Tax in Portugal

 The Canada-Portugal tax treaty follows the OECD model with specific bilateral provisions.
 Each income type is allocated to one or both countries, with credit mechanisms preventing double taxation.
 Employment income.
 If you work in Portugal for a Portuguese employer, Portugal taxes the salary.

 Canada Pension Plan (CPP) and Old Age Security (OAS) payments to a Portuguese resident are taxable in both countries under the treaty.
-Canada withholds a non-resident tax (typically 15% on periodic payments, 25% on lump sums).
 Portugal taxes the gross amount at progressive rates and grants a credit for the Canadian withholding.

 The net effect: you pay the higher of the two countries' rates.
-For most retirees, Portugal's progressive rate exceeds Canada's 15% withholding, so additional Portuguese tax is due.
 RRSP and RRIF withdrawals.
 Registered Retirement Savings Plan (RRSP) and Registered Retirement Income Fund (RRIF) withdrawals are Canadian-sourced income.

 From the date you become Portuguese tax resident, income and gains within the TFSA are taxable in Portugal.
 Canada does not tax TFSA income for non-residents.
 This creates a one-sided tax obligation that surprises many Canadians.
 Dividends and interest.
-The treaty caps Canadian withholding at 15% on dividends (10% for substantial shareholdings) and 10% on interest.
+Treaty withholding outcomes depend on article-specific limits, beneficial-ownership conditions, and the income type.
+Confirm the applicable article before filing.

 Portugal taxes the gross amounts and grants credits for Canadian withholding.
 Canadian mutual fund distributions follow the dividend article.
 Capital gains.
 Gains on Canadian real property are taxable in both countries.
 Gains on Canadian securities are generally taxable only in Portugal as the country of residence.